chinchalinchin/elara/notes/palindromes.rst

     Ifih a dah I fi

-The order of the characters is in the inverse of an imperfect palindrome is preserved, but in order to reconstitute its uninverted form, the characters must be re-sorted.
+The order of the Characters in the Inverse of an imperfect palindrome is preserved, but in order to reconstitute its uninverted form, the characters must be re-sorted.
+It appears, then, that Delimiters play a central role in organizing the palindromic structure.
+In order to fully elucidate the structure of palindromes, it will be necessary to introduce into the discourse a method of referring to a Sentence's Delimiter count.

 Delimiter Count Function
 ^^^^^^^^^^^^^^^^^^^^^^^^

-As the introduction to this section made clear, it will be necessary to have a way of referencing the number of Delimiter Characters in a String.
+As the introduction to this subsection made clear, it will be necessary to have a way of referencing the number of Delimiter Characters in a Sentence.
+Since every Sentence is a String, it will suffice to define the *Delimiter Count Function* over the set of all possible Strings **S**.
 The following definition will serve that purpose.

-**Definition 3.1.1: Delimiter Count Function** Let *t* be a String with length *l(t)*.
+**Definition 2.4.1: Delimiter Count Function** Let *t* be a String with length *l(t)*.
 Let *𝔞*:sub:`i` represent the *i*:sup:`th` character of the String *t*, where

     i ∈ N:sub:`t` = { 1, 2, ..., l(t) }.

-The delimiter count function, denoted by *δ(t)*, is defined as the number of Delimiter characters (*σ*) in the string *s*.
-Formally, *δ(s)* is defined as the cardinality of the set **D**:sub:`s` that satisfies the following formula:
+The delimiter count function, denoted by *δ(t)*, is defined as the number of Delimiter characters (*σ*) in the string *t*.
+Formally, *δ(t)* is defined as the cardinality of the set **D**:sub:`t` that satisfies the following formula:

     (j, ⲁ) ∈ D:sub:`t` ↔ (∃ i ∈ N:sub:`t` ( (i, ⲁ) ∈ T ) ∧ (ⲁ = σ) ∧ (j = i) )